maik-s/PentominoLonposSolver/README.md

 ## Build and Usage

-This is code was developed and tested on Fedora and Ubuntu.
+This code was developed and tested on Fedora and Ubuntu.
 The latest test happend on Ubuntu 20.04 with Maven 3.6.3 and OpenJDK 11.
 Just run `apt install maven` and run `mvn package` within this repo.
-The resulting `target/BrainBreakerSolver-1.0-SNAPSHOT.jar` is executable by running `java -jar target/BrainBreakerSolver-1.0-SNAPSHOT.jar`.
+The resulting `target/PentominoLonposSolver-1.0-SNAPSHOT.jar` is executable by running `java -jar target/PentominoLonposSolver-1.0-SNAPSHOT.jar`.
 It does not output something to the console, but will create a directory in `/tmp/`, in order to store the solution images.

 ### Custom boards and stone placements